 Notice that despite harsh social distancing measures deployed in both nations, the COVID-19 incidence entered into pronounced epidemiological oscillations suggesting only limited effect of non-pharmaceutical measures on COVID-19 epidemiology.
-Sequencing data show each oscillation peak to be associated with a different predominant viral strain.
+Sequencing data show that each oscillation peak is associated with a different predominant viral strain.

 The COVID-19 epidemiology in Czech Republic between March 22, 2020 and

 June 6, 2021 plotted together with its infection fatality ratio (IFR) profile.